CoreVar/CoreMQ-Docs/roles.md

 Users can be assigned roles, which will allow properties of those roles to be applied to the user.

+Two system roles exist: User Manager and Endpoint Manager.
+These roles are allowed to manage users and endpoints, respectively.

 ### Add a Role

 #### 1. Navigate to the Roles